 Now it’s time to make the pages beautiful!
 You could paint them, as I did, or use patterned or coloured paper to cover them.
-I used bright acrylic paints, which are great as they’re opaque and most of the time cover up whatever is underneath!
-(You may need to do a couple of coats, though, as I did on the shiny side of the cardboard.)
+I used bright acrylic paints (cerulean blue hue and permanent rose), which are great as they’re opaque.
+You may need to do a couple of coats, though.

 In a flash of creativity (read: clumsiness), I dropped the brush loaded with blue paint onto one of the pink pages.
 After a second of panic I realised it looked quite cool, so I painted little daubs of the other colour onto each page.
 Lesson learnt: embrace your mistakes and figure out how to use them to your advantage!

 When that was dry, I painted the other side of the pages with the opposite colour for contrast.

 Once you’ve decorated your pages and any paint or glue is dry, it’s time to assemble.
 As three layers of card is quite thick, I decided to keep the binding simple and just thread a piece of jute twine (you could use yarn or ribbon or whatever else is in your craft stash) around the spine.
 I then tied it off in a bow to hold the pages in place.

 You can now trim up the edges a little if you want your book to be really neat.
 I liked the rough look, so I left it as it was.

 I also made a loop of twine to hold the book closed.
 It slips on and off easily and can be untied and retied depending on how the book changes in thickness when stuff is added to it.